esoadamo/thesis/chapters/06 Solutions.md

 ### Final recommendations

-Even though Microsoft and Google services can handle most of the problems and needs, they may not be the best solution overall.
+Even though Google or Microsoft services can handle most of the problems and needs, they may not be the best solution overall.
 The main drawback is that it would require a complex cloud environment setup and may become costly, which could become a problem for a student with limited income.
 Instead, a solution consisting of more specialized services can be recommended, as these services have lower pricing for the solved needs.
 Bitwarden can be used for separate password management, BackBlaze can be utilized for double-redundant backup, and Cloudflare can create a VPN among friends and browse public networks more safely.
 A viable solution is to outsource server hosting to Synology, which can be connected in the same way as stated above.

 ## Small technology company start-up